alexharri/website/posts/clipboard.md

 { "type": "application/json", content: "{\"message\":\"Hello\"}" }
 ```

 It works!
-It seems that `clipboardData.setData` does not restrict data types in the same manner as `clipboard.write` does.
+It seems that `clipboardData.setData` does not restrict data types in the same manner as the async `write` method does.

 But... why?
 Why can we read and write arbitrary data types using `clipboardData` but not when using the async Clipboard API?
-Well...

 ### History of `clipboardData`